 - a.
-Such proposals shall minimize flood damage; - b.
-All public utilities and facilities shall be located and constructed to minimize or eliminate flood damage, and - c.
-Adequate drainage shall be provided to reduce exposure to flood hazards. - d.
-There is no volumetric loss of flood storage within the designated floodplain.
+Such proposals shall not increase potential damage caused by flood; - b.
+All public utilities and facilities shall be located and constructed to minimize or eliminate flood damage; - c.
+Adequate drainage shall be provided to reduce exposure to flood hazards; - d.
+There is no volumetric loss of flood storage within the designated floodplain resulting in an increase in the Base Flood Elevation within the affected floodplain.